 Your doctor reviews your results to determine if you have a heart condition like coronary artery disease.
 Depending on your results, they work with you to determine the next steps for treatment.

-To learn more about how to improve your heart health, book an appointment at Ahmed Family Practice.
-Call or request an appointment online today.
+To learn more about how to improve your heart health.